brinkbrink/FWCCN/README.md

 # Features:

-* Efficient form for applicants and interviewers to utilize
+* Efficient form for FWCCN interviewers to utilize
-* Form with client and server-side validation
+* Client and server-side validation
 * Ability to evaluate applicant's qualification status
 * Easy maintenance and flexibility if changes are needed in the future
 * Data schema that lends itself to a quarterly report